 Rising Tuition Costs

-College tuition is already one of the most expensive things on the market and the costs are only going up.
-With the option to help pay for their kids’ tuition or leave them to spend the rest of their lives paying back their student loans, many parents choose to help their kids out where they can, but that often leaves them with nothing left over for their own retirement.
+College tuition is already one of the most expensive things on the market.
+Unfortunately, the costs are only going up.
+The options are: help pay for your kids’ tuition or leave them to spend the rest of their lives paying back their student loans.
+Many parents choose to help their kids out where they can, but that often leaves them with nothing left over for their own retirement.

 A college financial planner can help you determine how you and your child can get the most out of your money when it comes to paying for college.
-Whether that means going to a state school, applying for every possible grant and scholarship, or plumbing the depths of financial aid, there are a variety of ways you can get the most out of your college savings.
+Specialized planners will discuss your means.
+Can you afford a state school?
+Should you apply for every possible grant and scholarship or plumb the depths of financial aid?
+College financial planners will help you find a variety of ways you can get the most out of your college savings.

 Save Early and Often

 The best financial advice is always to save early and often, and that’s especially true of college tuition.
-As the costs of higher education continue to rise, it’s never too early for parents to start saving up for college.
-If you wait until your kid is in high school, it’ll be much too late, so find a good financial advisor now to help you determine when and how is the best way to start saving for your child’s tuition.
+The cost of higher education continues to rise, so it is never too early for parents to start saving up for college.
+If you wait until your kid is in high school, it’ll be much too late.
+It can be difficult to know when and how much to save, so find a good financial advisor to help you determine a strategy that works for your family.

-A 529 plan is a savings plan sponsored by states, state agencies, and educational institutions, depending on the state.
-They are authorized by Section 529 of the Internal Revenue Code, which was designed as a way to encourage people to start saving early on for educational costs they might incur for their children in the years to come.
+A 529 plan is a savings plan sponsored by states, state agencies, and educational institutions.
+States are authorized to create their own education savings policies by Section 529 of the Internal Revenue Code.
+Section 529 encourages people to start saving early for education costs for their children.

-Because 529 plans are often sponsored by the state or state agencies, they differ from state to state, so pay attention to the rules and regulations in your state so you know what to expect.
-This is why it’s always a good idea to consult a financial advisor when looking into a 529 college savings plan – specifically a financial advisor in your area who is aware of how they work in your state and can advise you of all the taxes and fees associated with your state’s 529 plans.
+Because states or state agencies sponsor 529 plans, pay attention to the specific rules and regulations in your state.
+This is another good reason to consult a financial advisor when looking into a 529 college savings plan.
+You should look for a financial advisor in your area or one who is aware of how 529 regulations in your state.